Choose another writer in this calendar:

 ||Sir Henry Morton Stanley (1841-1904) - originally John Rowlands|

 American journalist and adventurer, who took New York Herald's mission "to go and find Livingstone."
 In his diary How I Found Livingstone (1872) Stanley presents his story with stoicism, without magnifying his epic adventure of hardships of the journey.
 He traveled 700 miles in 236 days before he found the ailing Scottish missionary-explorer David Livingstone on the island of Ujiji.
 At meeting Livingstone, Stanley tried to hide his enthusiasm and uttered his famous, pompous greeting: "Doctor Livingstone, I presume!"
-Stanley was considered the most effective explorer of his day, who led expeditions along the Congo and the Nile in 1874-77 and at the same time paved the way for ruthless colonial rule in these areas.
+Stanley was considered the most effective explorer of his day, who led expeditions along the Congo and the Nile in 1874-77 and at the same time paved the way for colonial exploitation in these areas.
 He helped create Léopold's Congo Free State, ruthlessly ruled by the Belgian monarch as a personal domain, and British possessions on the upper Nile in the 1880s.

 I would have run to him, only I was a coward in the presence of such a mob--would have embraced him, but that I did not know how he would receive me; so I did what moral cowardice and false pride suggested was the best thing--walked deliberately to him, took off my hat, and said: